 This somewhat pessimistic conclusion is echoed by the findings of Lopez (2017).
 Unlike Umeda et al., Lopez deals with the basic meanings of articles: definiteness and specificity.
 It is a truth universally acknowledged that learners of English coming from languages without articles find them extremely difficult and continue to make errors well into advanced levels of proficiency.
 In order to address this issue, Ionin, Ko and Wexler (2004) proposed the Fluctuation Hypothesis.
 In their view, learners do not know whether English articles express definiteness (familiarity) or specificity (referring to a specific object/person known to the speaker).
 During early acquisition, it is proposed, learners fluctuate between the two meanings.
 In a sense, learners endow English articles with a meaning they don’t express, namely, specificity.
 Lopez predicates her intervention study on this L2 acquisition hypothesis.
 She offers specially designed linguistics-based instruction to a group of Chinese learners of English and “typical” textbook-based instruction to a comparison group.
 The experimental instructed group did not show improvement over time.
 It appears from the results of this study that instruction on specificity was not beneficial for low-intermediate Chinese learners of English.
 Although these are negative results, they are worth sharing.
 It is also possible that this particular instruction, teaching specificity to inform usage of definiteness, is too complicated for the low proficiency learners in this study.

+Looking at these three studies together, it is interesting to note the meaning-based difference between adjective-ordering on the one hand, and articles on the other.
+Specifically, adjective-ordering involves the interaction of lexical semantics and syntax, whereas article use involves a three-way interface of syntax, clause-level semantics, and discourse.
+As touched upon above, generative L2 acquisition research has yielded evidence to suggest that phenomena at the syntax-discourse interface in particular are particularly challenging (Slabakova, 2008; Sorace, 2011).
+Further teaching intervention research in which the linguistic domain of the properties taught is a variable could shed light on this.

 Studies combining a theory-driven experiment with pedagogy oriented research

 The article by Gil et al. (2017) brings up the issue of negation and how it is taught.
 In natural languages, there are some special words such as English any that have to appear embedded under negation in order to be acceptable.
-For this reason, any is known as a “negative polarity item” meaning that it depends on negation for its felicity.
+For this reason, any is known as a “negative polarity item”, meaning that it depends on negation for its felicity.
 But English has two types of negation: grammatical negation expressed by functional morphemes such as not, and lexical negation embodied in words such as seldom and hardly.
 Language learners have to know that both types of negation allow the use of any.
 The experimental findings reported in the article show that the majority of learners are only sensitive to cases where any is under grammatical negation but not to cases where lexical negation makes any acceptable.
 In addition, a textbook survey reveals that lexical negation is not covered in textbooks at all.
 A clear implication and recommendation arises from this article: textbook presentations of negation could and should incorporate lexical negation and highlight that it shares core meaning with grammatical negation.
 The instruction of negative polarity items such as any would be a good opportunity for such innovation.